Documentation & Support

 - Supports fewer cryptocurrencies than the Ledger Nano S.

-The Trezor was the world’s first bitcoin hardware wallet.
+The Trezor was the world’s first Bitcoin (BTC) hardware wallet.
 It’s manufactured by SatoshiLabs and was launched in 2014.
-Since its release, the Trezor has grown to support a total of 22 cryptocurrencies (+ all ERC-20 tokens).
+Since its release, the Trezor has grown to support more than 1000 cryptocurrencies.

 But wait, why are they secure?

 Hardware wallets isolate sensitive information, like your cryptocurrency private keys, on the device itself.
 That information never leaves the device.
 When you do want to make a transaction, it’ll be processed on the device.
 You’ll also have to physically confirm the transaction by pressing a button before it is authorised.